bcbio/bcbio-nextgen/docs/contents/methylation.md

 - `kit`: `accelngs`, `nebemseq`, `truseq`

 ## Benchmarking
-There is an extensive debate on Bismark and trim_galore performance, see https://github.com/FelixKrueger/Bismark/issues/96.
+There is an extensive discussion on Bismark and trim_galore performance, [Bismark github](https://github.com/FelixKrueger/Bismark/issues/96).
-We ran a test with NA12878 data generated using nebemseq, 125 mln reads (72.5mln read pairs).
+We ran a test with NA12878 nebemseq data, 125 mln reads (72.5mln read pairs).
-We tested a performance of bismark/bcbio using `--parallel` (bismark workers) and `-p` (bowtie threads) bismark settings.
+We tested performance of bismark/bcbio using `--parallel` (bismark workers) and `-p` (bowtie threads) bismark settings.
-We measured the performance only of the alignment step using bcbio-nextgen-commands.log timecodes.
+We measured the performance only of the alignment step using bcbio-nextgen-commands log timecodes.
+16/2/100G RAM was an optimal parameters set, with other having 5X-10X longer runtimes.

 bcbio.yaml:
 ```